furimako/daifugo/README.md

 # Daifugo
-This is Console-based Daifugo game program.
+This is console-based Daifugo game program.
 The program is stronger than you thought, maybe.

 ## How to Play